This is a complete guide on calisthenics for beginners.

 Okay, let’s get started.

-Calisthenics is a type of training in which you use your own bodyweight as a form of resistance.
+Calisthenics is a type of training in which you use your own body weight to build muscle and strength.

-This is in contrast to traditional weight training, where you lift external weights like barbells and dumbbells.
+This is in contrast to traditional weight training, where you lift external resistance like barbells and dumbbells.

-The nice thing about calisthenic training is that they focuses on developing fundamental human movement patterns such as push-ups, pull-ups, and squats.
+The nice thing about calisthenic training is that it focuses on developing fundamental human movement patterns such as push-ups, pull-ups, and squats.